Telstra International Privacy Statement

 How can you make a privacy complaint?

-While we hope that we will be able to resolve any complaints you may have without needing to involve third parties, you may also be able to lodge a complaint with the relevant regulator in your jurisdiction.
+While we hope that we will be able to resolve any complaints you may have without needing to involve third parties, in many jurisdictions, you have the right to lodge a complaint with your local regulator.

 How can you contact us?

-You can download a pdf copy of this Privacy Statement on our website, at www.telstra.com.au/privacy.
+You can go to Privacy at Telstra download a pdf copy of this Privacy Statement.